shuakami/amyalmond_bot/README_en.md

 We are actively developing and expanding the features of the AmyAlmond chatbot.

-The following are some features planned for future versions.
-You can also suggest new features or improvements to existing features by submitting issues.

 | Feature Description             | Expected Version   | Status    | Description                          |
 |------------------|--------|-------|-------------------------------------|
 | **Refactoring and Modular Design**   | v1.1.0 | Planning  | -                           |